The Blair Witch Files: The Night Shifters

-The Night Shifters was written by Carol Ellis & Ellen Steiber, and was published May 8, 2001.
+The Night Shifters was written by Carol Ellis & Ellen Steiber and published on May 8, 2001.

 Cade Merrill's search for the truth about the Blair Witch often leaves him with as many questions as answers.
 When he receives an e-mail from a psychic who can communicate with the spirit of the Blair Witch, he wonders if it's too good to be true.

 The Obsession

-The Obsession was written by Cameron Dokey, and was published July 2001.
+The Obsession was written by Cameron Dokey and published in July 2001.

 Cade Merrill continues to find the secrets of the Blair legend, with the psychic that apparently can communicate with the spirit of the Blair Witch, but this could also lead into a deadly trap.